wavelet-space/vault/source/readings.md

 # Readings

-Here is the manually maintained and ever growing list of books and articles to keep my reading archived and myself organized and focused.

 - Wickham, H., Grolemund, G. (2017) _R for Data Science: Import, Tidy, Transform, Visualize, and Model Data_.
 O'Reilly
 - Napolitano, J. (2018) _A Mathematica Primer for Physicists_.
 Taylor & Francis Group